Frequently Asked Questions

 • No. We work to keep an equal number of leads and follows in our classes so that you will have someone to dance with.
 We rotate partners throughout class so you will have a chance to dance with everyone.

 • If you are uncomfortable rotating or trading partners, of course you may stay with the partner of your choice.
-Please note that the instructors agree it does speed up the learning process if you dance with different people, and if you are lucky enough to have someone to practice with.
-But above all, we want you to be comfortable.
+Please note that the instructors agree it does speed up the learning process if you dance with different people, but above all, we want you to be comfortable.

 • Tap shoes are not necessary for the first week of Tap 1, so you can try the dance out before committing to buying shoes.
 If you’re planning on attending the whole session, you will need Tap shoes, which can be purchased at Center Stage in the University District.
 Their SoDanca adult tap shoe is an affordable option for beginners.

 • You may drop in to any of our classes if you have already taken the class, and if there is room for you in the class that day.
 Couples may drop in if they have not taken the class before provided they don’t rotate partners.
-We do not recommend dropping in to a class after week two.
+We do not offer drop in classes after week 2 without instructor permission.
 Please check in with the instructors upon arrival.
-Drop-ins are $25 for 60-minute classes.
+Drop-ins to series classes are $28.

 • Reverie Ballroom is a a short distance away from Seattle’s Link Light Rail Capitol Hill Station, just cross the beautiful Cal Anderson park and you’re here!
 We are at the center of the bustling Pike/Pine Corridor, there are numerous bus stops nearby as well, just type in our address 915 E Pine Street or search for Oddfellows Hall.